ModDayHippie/IdleGame/README.md

  This game is a work in progress and is currently open source.

- for more information Eamil j.gowans@mdh-dev.com
+ for more information Email j.gowans989@gmaim.com

  -----------------------------------------------------------------------------

- INSTALATION IINSTRUCTIONS FOR WINDOWS
+ INSTALLATION INSTRUCTIONS FOR WINDOWS

 1.)
 Install PyCharm https://www.jetbrains.com/pycharm/download/?section=windows